 The industrial age of the past 250 years pulled the average person in the industrial economy away from a complex natural world, and into an urban world where the clothes you wear, and the dinner you eat is largely disconnected from animals on farms and crops in the ground.
 When Apollo 11 landed on the moon, there was a feeling that humanity could control almost anything and define its own destiny.
-In the almost 50 years since then, it has become apparent that things are not as simple as we initially thought.
+In the more than 50 years since then, it has become apparent that things are not as simple as we initially thought.
 Deforestation and burning fossil fuels has led to a reduction of the polar icecap via climate change – not even contemplated in 1969 as Neil Armstrong stepped out across the moon.
 Since then the domino effect of our actions across the world has been accepted.
 The new appreciation of the interdependence between soil, plants, micro-organisms, insects, and animals has changed the way we farm and led to success in areas like Integrated Pest Management (IPM) and bacterial inoculant fertilisers.

 The development of wildlife corridors is another example of the renewed understanding of complex natural ecosystems.
 If we want our cities to sustain a wide variety of native wildlife, then we need to provide an environment in which they can move from place to place and thrive.
 This is where your garden comes into the picture.
 Every garden is its own ecosystem containing an extraordinary array of living organisms including plants, fungi, bacteria, microbes, insects and animals that all impact on the health and resilience of the living network.
 We are each the stewards of our gardens, the actions that we take can positively or negatively impact on this ecosystem.